 The following command plots the accuracy data (PropCorrect) using a separate boxplot for each condition (LearningCondition).
 We also add axis labels and change the plotting theme:

-Plain boxplots are useful when you want to get a quick idea of the distribution of the data in different groups.
-However, identically looking boxplots can represent markedly different distributions!
-For this reason, it can be useful to draw boxplots that also show the individual data points rather than merely the distribution’s quartiles.
+To make boxplots more informative and easier to interpret, it can be useful to draw boxplots that also show the individual data points rather than merely the distribution’s quartiles.
 Such visualisations are particularly useful when the dataset isn’t prohibitively large, so that you can actually make out the different data points.

 To do so, we can another layer to the boxplot by inserting the command geom_point() into the ggplot call. geom_point() draws the data points as, well, points and doesn’t summarise its quartiles like geom_boxplot() does.
-Since we insert geom_point() after geom_boxplot(), these points will be plotted on top of (rather than underneath) the boxplots.
+Since we insert geom_point()aftergeom_boxplot(), these points will be plotted on top of (rather than underneath) the boxplots.

 If you count the number of points in the graph above, you’ll notice that there are much fewer points (28) than there were participants (80).
 The reason is that several participants obtained the same result, and their data are plotted on top of each other.
 For this reason, it makes sense to move the plotted points a bit apart (jittering).
 Here we can move the points apart horizontally.
 To do this, we need to specify the position parameter inside the geom_point() command.

-• We can specify both width (horizontal jittering) and height (vertical jittering).
+We can specify both width (horizontal jittering) and height (vertical jittering).
 Fiddle with the setting for width to see what happens if you change it.
 I’d leave the value for height set to 0 (= no vertical jittering) so that we don’t depict proportions of, say, 0.24 as 0.28.

-• Notice that I’ve additionally specified the outlier.shape parameter in the geom_boxplot() command as NA (not available).
+Notice that I’ve additionally specified the outlier.shape parameter in the geom_boxplot() command as NA (not available).
 This prevents the geom_boxplot() command from plotting outlying data points so that these points aren’t plotted twice (as part of the boxplot and as an individual data point).

 To make the individual data points more visually distinct, we can change the plotting symbol by changing the shape parameter.
 This overview shows which plotting symbols are available: